SirBlobman/CombatLogX/.github/ISSUE_TEMPLATE/bug-report.md

  - Do `/clx version` to find out

 **Additional context**
-Add any other context about the problem here.
+Add any other information about the problem here.